COVID-19 and the Wheel of Trust

 I got this e-mail from Don Roberts, very experienced business consultant, specialised in system integrator business development @www.exotek.com .
 He asked me about my past experiences @www.hollandertechniek.nl with regards to open office space and flex desks.
 Below the answer I’d like to share with you:

 COVID-19 crazy times?
 Well maybe we just went back to normal: a more modest pace, with time to spend with family, moments of silence and space for new thoughts and new inspiration.
 That certainly applies to me.

 When Hollander decided to build a new office, back in the mid ‘90’s, Jan Hollander (founder and father of the current owner Erik Hollander) decided he wanted an office without walls; a so called office landscape.
 I remember he even ordered some free standing walls, intended to form some sort of a meeting space, to be dismissed: we recycled them to build the company bar in the basement 😊.
-In these days we had only about 80 people working in Apeldoorn, so a huge space with only a few desks.
+In those days we only had about 80 people working in Apeldoorn, to fill a huge space with only a few desks.
 So there was little to none noise disturbance.
-Sure … in the next years some meeting spaces were created, since there obviously was a need for that.
+Sure … in the following years some meeting spaces were created, since there obviously was a need for that.
 Especially since the office became more and more occupied, while Hollander grew.